The Describe function returns the following properties for Workspace.

 connectionProperties is a property set.
 The connection properties for an enterprise geodatabase workspace will vary depending on the type of enterprise database being used.
 Possible properties include the following:

-Only one of historical_name, historical_timestamp, or version exists for any given workspace.
+Only one of historical_name, historical_timestamp, version, or branch exists for any given workspace.

 The connection string being used in conjunction with the enterprise database type.
 For any other workspace type, returns an empty string.